Tuesday, September 29, 2015

 This photograph in the Signal Corps collection was taken shortly after this event.
 You will find more information on Duff's part in the caption of the high res image.

-Link to high res image page 1
+Link to original high res image page 1

-Link to high res image page 2
+Link to original high res image page 2

 Adrian C. Duff died unexpectedly on March 7, 1920, at the age of 28 in a car crash in Brooklyn, New York City.
 At the time of his sudden death he was working as a motion picture cameraman for Gaumont.
 Apart from his war pictures there is probably also film shot by Duff during World War I, but no research has been done on this so far.